 "I’m booking lots of UK for May onwards and I’m finding the average booking value is higher than normal as clients have available funds having not been able to go to the pub, eat out, or take holidays for so long!”

 Further ahead and further afield

 As well as UK bookings, we’re seeing the Med, particularly Greece and Spain, and the US becoming popular for the summer months.

 From September into 2022, the Caribbean, Indian Ocean and Dubai are booming and onwards in 2022 it’s a real mix of destinations with cruise bouncing back in popularity.

 Sarah says, “For overseas holidays, Greece, Maldives, UAE and cruises are popular towards the end of the year and into 2022.
 I even booked an amazing Japan cruise for 2023!"

 "A stand-out for me was an enquiry that came in September from a new client.
 They were looking at Maldives for 2022, but at the time I could only look at third party suppliers then for out-of-date range flights and the prices were coming in over budget."

 "I kept a hold of the enquiry and when live fares were released I got back in touch with some great offers for early bookers.
 I sent quotes for Oblu Select and Kuredu and then a wild-card for Constance Moofushi, which was originally over budget.
-But as all three are all directly contracted hotels we get fantastic rates and offers, one of which was a huge 40% saving on Constance Moofushi.
+But as all three are all directly contracted hotels, available in Phenix, we get fantastic rates and offers, one of which was a huge 40% saving on Constance Moofushi.
 The water villas are simply stunning and my client could not resist."